 The Legislature at Work

-Each daily session of each house of the Legislature begins with the roll call of the members and a prayer by the Chaplain, who is selected by the members the first day of the session.
+Each daily session of each house of the Legislature begins with the roll call of the members, a prayer by the Chaplain and the Pledge of Allegiance.

-Traditionally, the sessions begin at 10:00 a.m. each morning and last until all immediate business to be considered is finished.
-In the early morning and late afternoon, committee meetings are scheduled to prevent any conflict with the sessions.
-Late in the session, late afternoon sessions are common.
-The sessions held at the beginning of the year are of a shorter duration as committees are meeting much of the time to consider legislation referred to their committees.
+Traditionally, the daily sessions begin mid-morning and last until all immediate business to be considered is finished.
+In the early mornings and afternoons, committee meetings are scheduled to prevent any conflict with the daily sessions.
+Late in the legislative session, afternoon floor sessions are common.
+The daily sessions held at the beginning of the year are of a shorter duration as committees are meeting much of the time to consider legislation referred to their committees.

 Press, radio and television correspondents assigned to the Legislature have been allocated desks along the sides of the podium of the chamber floor so they can follow closely the session business.
-Most of the media quarters are located in the basement of the Capitol in the Rotunda area.
+Media quarters are located on the Garden Level of the Capitol building.

 The Committee Structure